 Our five-part explanation of the basics of investing is almost complete.
 Last time we looked at how to choose an investment strategy.
-But there’s one final, and very important, issue to explore — you.
+But there’s one final, and very important, issue to explore — you, and maintaining your discipline.

 Once you have built a diversified portfolio around your goals, risk appetite and circumstances, the most important contribution you can make beyond regular saving is just keeping your nerve in the face of volatility.